 - Subramonia S, Lees TA; The treatment of varicose veins.
 Ann R Coll Surg Engl.
 2007 Mar;89(2):96-100.

-- Radiofrequency ablation of varicose veins; NICE, 2013
+- Radiofrequency ablation of varicose veins; NICE Interventional Procedure Guidance, September 2013

-- Endovenous laser treatment of the long saphenous vein; NICE (2004)
+- Endovenous laser treatment of the long saphenous vein; NICE Interventional Procedure Guidance, March 2004

-- Ultrasound-guided foam sclerotherapy for varicose veins; Interventional procedure guidance NICE (Feb 2013)
+- Ultrasound-guided foam sclerotherapy for varicose veins; NICE Interventional Procedure Guidance, February 2013

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.